josephine-mckelvy/2020-Alamance-Youth-Connected/README.md

 Every time:
 1. Open RStudio.
 Set your project (top right in RStudio).
 2. Pull any changes made in GitHub to your local directory FIRST.
+3. File > New Files > R Script or R Markdown to clean, analyze, visualize data
+ + import or read in your dataset
+ + remove informational headers
+ + define/recode missingness (e.g., -99 = NA)
+ + factor categorical (dichotomous, nominal, ordinal) variables
+ + select or subset the data you want to analyze
+ + run any analyses
+ + plot any visualizations
-3. Commit any changes you  make (i.e., saving changes frequently) with a description.
+4. Commit any changes you  make (i.e., saving changes frequently) with a description.
-4. Push those committed changes to GitHub before you close out of RStudio.
+5. Push those committed changes to GitHub before you close out of RStudio.